YuukanOO/streamy/README.md

 ### Streamy.sockets([sid]) Server-only

 If no parameter is given, returns all connected socket objects.
-Else it will try to retrieve the socket associated with the given sid.
+If a string is provided it will try to retrieve the socket associated with the given sid.
+If an array is provided, it will try to retrieve the sockets for the given userIds.

 ### Streamy.id([socket])